 13 April 2020 | UK NEWS / ANALYSIS

-An internal Labour Party report into antisemitism within the party was leaked to the press yesterday.
-Wolves has seen a copy of the 860-page document, but will not publish this owing to data protection issues.
+An internal Labour Party report into anti-Semitism within the party was leaked to the press yesterday.
+Wolves has seen a copy of the 860-page document, but will not publish it at this juncture owing to data protection issues.

 This is our initial analysis, which will be updated over time.
 For now, we will simply make points as we notice them, which are not in any particular order across the document itself: